The University of Missouri Purchasing Card Policy Manual

 Cards must be canceled within 48 hours after the cardholder's final billing cycle for faculty or staff members who terminate employment, transfer to another department or assume different duties that do not require the use of the purchasing card.
 Cards must be canceled within 48 hours of termination for faculty or staff members terminated for disciplinary reasons.
 The approving official must collect the card at the time that the employee leaves as a part of the exit interview.

-A Purchasing Card Change/Cancellation Form must be sent to Procurement Operations along with the destroyed card.
-Departments should cut the card in half through the 16 digit account number.
+A Purchasing Card Cancellation Form must be sent to UM Procurement Pcard.
+Departments should either cut the card in half through the 16 digit account number or shred it.

 3. Purchasing Card Policies and Procedures

-The authority to set and enforce purchasing card policies and procedures lies with Procurement Operations.
-When a business case exists, exceptions to the purchasing card policies and procedures may be granted upon request from a department and with written approval from Procurement Operations.
+The authority to set and enforce purchasing card policies and procedures lies with Procurement Operations or Procurement Services.
+When a business case exists, exceptions to the purchasing card policies and procedures may be granted upon request from a department and with written approval from Procurement Operations or Procurement Services.
 Procurement Operations may impose stricter requirements than those stated in this policy manual.

 The University purchasing card may be used for non-capital equipment, supplies, and services costing less than $5,000 (including any applicable tax and shipping) when not prohibited.
-For purchases or payments where the purchasing card is the preferred method of payment see the AP/PO Quick Reference Guide.
+For purchases or payments where the purchasing card is the preferred method of payment see the Procure/Payment Method for Expenditures-Reference Guide.

 All purchases must be made in accordance with established University policy.
 All purchases made with the purchasing card must be for expenses associated with official university business.
 Use of the purchasing card for unauthorized, inappropriate, or personal items may result in penalties as indicated in the University Purchasing Card Policy Manual, Section 4, Penalties.